Frc-dev/FrcBot/README.md

-Announcement: Bot went rogue today May 18th and will be offline until I figure out why.
-Sorry to everyone affected! (you got an unsolicited DM pretty much)

 # osu! lazer Recommendation Bot

 This is a bot that recommends maps based on your top plays.
 You can either: